3 Housing Solutions All Political Candidates Should Support

 3. Public-private partnerships

 “[Housing] is not an issue that can be resolved from one perspective,” said Celia Smoot, former director of housing at Local Initiatives Support Program, or LISC, which promotes community development across the nation.
 “All sectors have to be represented to put in place true, long-term solutions.
 Philanthropy, economic development, developers, the city, financial intermediaries.
 You have to have everyone at the table.”

 Cross-sector collaboration can take many forms.
-For instance, when the Columbus City Council unanimously voted to spend $5.6 million to increase local housing supply earlier this year, it set aside $4 million to finance privately developed affordable housing.
+For instance, when the Columbus City Council unanimously voted to spend $5.6 million to increase local housing supply, it set aside $4 million to finance privately developed affordable housing.
 The homes built with this portion of the funding will be targeted toward Ohioans earning 30 percent or less of the area median income of $76,400.

 In Denver, families and individuals earning between 40 percent to 80 percent of the area’s median income can apply to be matched with vacant apartments through a multi-sector program called LIVE Denver.
 A fund paid into by the city, private foundations and philanthropists and employers — and managed by LISC — makes up the gap between 35 percent of renters’ incomes and their rent.